Application-specific settings with app clients - Amazon Cognito

 Access token

 A verifiable statement of your user's access rights.
 The access token contains scopes, a feature of OIDC and OAuth 2.0.
 Your app can present scopes to back-end resources and prove that your user pool authorized a user or machine to access data from an API, or their own user data.
 An access token with custom scopes, often from an M2M client-credentials grant, authorizes access to a resource server.
-See Using the access token for more information.
+See Understanding the access token for more information.

 Refresh token

 An encrypted statement of initial authentication that your app can present to your user pool when your user's tokens expire.
 A refresh-token request returns new, unexpired access and ID tokens.
-See Using the refresh token for more information.
+See Understanding the refresh token for more information.

 You can set the expiration of these tokens for each app client from the App integration tab of your user pool in the Amazon Cognito console.